 *Image for illustrative purposes only.

-The ClimateScanner Initiative was globally launched in November 2022 during the XXIV International Congress of Supreme Audit Institutions (INCOSAI)), at Rio de Janeiro.
+The ClimateScanner Initiative was globally launched in November 2022 during the XXIV International Congress of Supreme Audit Institutions (Incosai), in Rio de Janeiro.

-The congress gathered representatives of more than 190 country-members of the International Organization of Supreme Audit Institutions (INTOSAI).
+The congress brought together representatives from over 190 member countries of the International Organization of Supreme Audit Institutions (Intosai)..

-Because the topic is of international relevance, presenting responsibilities and impacts that affect the entire planet, Intosai and the SAIs can contribute to the issue through their audit work.
+Because the topic has international relevance, with responsibilities and impacts that affect the entire planet, Intosai and the SAIs can contribute to the issue through their audit work.

 The global climate action is one of the Sustainable Development Goals (SDGs) of the 2030 Agenda for the Sustainable Development, an international declaration signed in 2015 by 193 countries within the UN.